 We strongly suggest that all PFAC members approve reports prior to submission.

 40. The following individuals approved this report prior to submission (list name and indicate whether staff or patient/family advisor):

+Deborah Santos DQR

 41. Describe the process by which this PFAC report was completed and approved at your institution (choose the best option).